 Source Codes

 Learn to walk the path of Aloha as a sacred source code.
 Aloha is a living transmission of responsibility, relationality, and reverence.
 Guided by the esteemed Kahu Kalani Souza and Kumu Ramsay Taum, this journey invites you to embody the infrastructure of Aloha: a system rooted in quantum harmony, ancestral memory, and interbeing with all of life.
-Here, protection is coherence, strength is alignment and we will remember how to stand as guardians of Earth through the frequency of Aloha itself.
+Here, protection is coherence, strength is alignment and we will remember how to stand as guardians of Earth through the frequency of Aloha.

-Date: September 18-22 [2025]
+Date: September 17-21 [2025]

 Where: Big Island, Hawai’i